ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ## Open Issues

 1. Visual design recommends that column header text alignment match data alignment.
 Once we prototype this we may hit implementation concerns (e.g. clash with proposed header menu button).

+2. Do we provide a way for clients to replicate the same formatting used in the number-text column, for use cases outside the table?
+Here is a possible direction:

+    To help SLE and other clients maintain consistent formatting of number strings in and out of the table, we will provide a static function on the number column that returns a configured formatter object.
+The formatter object will expose one function that takes a number and returns a formatted string.
+Details TBD.